 Republican 2024 hopefuls are reining in their Trump criticism

-Most leaders of the Republican Party have rallied around former President Donald Trump after he was charged with crimes related to the mishandling of national secrets.
-But some of Trump's rivals for the Republican nomination for president have taken veiled jabs at the frontrunner.
+Most Republican leaders have rallied around former President Donald Trump after he was charged with mishandling national secrets.
+But some of his rivals for the presidential nomination have taken veiled jabs at the GOP front-runner.

 (SOUNDBITE OF ARCHIVED RECORDING)